Laithwaites save 30%

 Matching Wines with Bubble and Squeak:

 Ideal wine partners for this Boxing Day meal are the lighter reds like Beaujolais Villages or fuller bodied whites such as an Australian Chardonnay or Riesling.
-I have chosen this ‘Chilano Signature Chardonnay’ from Chile - available at Tesco and with 50% off is a really great buy!
+I have chosen the oaky Bread & Butter Chardonnay with plenty of body and flavour to match.

 Tasting Notes